 Dion uses his art as a way to communicate with others.
 Being profoundly Deaf and non-verbal Dion draws his experiences to portray in vivid detail his life in Tennant Creek and the people, places and dogs he loves.
 His drawings are featured on t-shirts and in his award-winning children’s book Too Many Cheeky Dogs, which is loved by people around Australia and the world.”
 Direct quote

-His love and fascination of the community dogs really shines through in the exhibited works.
+His love and fascination of the community dogs really shine through in the exhibited works.
 Featuring a selection of prints and drawings, Dion’s unconventional style and keen observational skills truly capture the essence of the cheeky pups he immortalises in this exhibition.

-From the work you can collect a sense of community, the spirit and personality of the dogs, see their loyalty to family, and understand how the artist has so much love for them.
+From the work you can collect a sense of community, the spirit and personality of the dogs, see their loyalty to family and understand how the artist has so much love for them.
 Dion’s ability to capture the dogs and his community in this way is truly remarkable.

 Cheeky Dogs is showing at DAADA, 92 Adelaide Street Fremantle until Saturday April 18, entry is free.

-For more details head here.
+For more details, head here.

 EXHIBITION RUNS: 7 February – 18 April 2020